NickCrew/nickferguson.dev/site/content/about/index.md

 swimmer) except this time I was discovering programming.
 If I thought I loved bashing my head against the rock that was Linux boy was I in for a treat!

-## So what is it... that you'd say you do here?

-Coming from the Linux systems I pretty naturally fell into what you might call Site Reliability Engineering or Platform Development. {{< resize-image src="office-space-1.png" alt="What would you say you do here?" style="float: left" >}} I tend to prefer the challenges offered up by build and release processes, hosting platforms and distributed systems.
-I also enjoy making software for other software engineers.
-A good tool is always appreciated and I like the quick customer feedback cycle.
-I find that I am valued for bringing my operating systems and networking background into the early development cycle.

-## Philosophy

-Some core tenets have established themselves in my working philosophy and the most prominent of those are that communication, trust and relationships are critical components in delivering high-quality software.

-Software engineers should to be empowered and then trusted with that power to pick the right tools and design good solutions.

-Positive relationships can make the whole greater than its parts and provide a source of drive and enthusiasm that harder to shake.

-One of my primary aspirations is to continually improve my teaching abilities and to promote information sharing.
-I believe that curiosity and a relentless resistance to giving up can see you through almost any goal.